 Another advantage of a fast house sale is that the real estate investment company buying the house will likely have extensive experience with purchasing homes facing foreclosure.
 The buyer will be able to work out a deal with the bank regarding any loss on the mortgage loan, fill out the required papers, etc. While many individual buyers are put off of buying a foreclosed home due to the paperwork involved, this is not the case for seasoned real estate companies.

-Is Bankruptcy an Alternative?
+Is Bankruptcy An Alternative?

 Some individuals facing foreclosure in Florida have opted to declare bankruptcy.
-Declaring bankruptcy does automatically put a halt to the foreclosure proceedings and in some cases a person may be able to keep the house.
+Declaring bankruptcy does automatically put a halt to the foreclosure proceedings and in some cases, a person may be able to keep the house.
 However, it should be noted that bankruptcy has not only advantages but also disadvantages as well.

 Declaring bankruptcy will wipe out a person’s credit, making it near impossible for an individual to get a credit card or any type of loan.
 Bankruptcy stays on one’s financial records for seven years and has a lasting impact on a person’s future credit score.

-Furthermore, it is important to realize that declaring bankruptcy is not necessarily a sure fire way to get out of bad debts.
+Furthermore, it is important to realize that declaring bankruptcy is not necessarily a sure-fire way to get out of bad debts.
 Creditors can and often do challenge bankruptcy proceedings in an attempt to make the debtor pay back the full debt.
-There are also certain types of debt (i.e. alimony, back taxes, court imposed fines) that simply cannot be dismissed under bankruptcy proceedings.
+There are also certain types of debt (i.e. alimony, back taxes, court-imposed fines) that simply cannot be dismissed under bankruptcy proceedings.

-If the words, “My home is in foreclosure” are true for you, then you may need to face the fact that it might be better to sell the home and get debt free than hang on to the home and risk losing it anyway.
+If the words, “My home is in foreclosure” are true for you, then you may need to face the fact that it might be better to sell the home and get debt free than hanging on to the home and risk losing it anyway.
 The first option enables you to walk away with a fairly clean credit report; the second course of action will ruin your credit score for years to come.
 Thankfully, it is not overly difficult to sell a home before the bank forecloses on it.
-Working with a real estate investor to sell the home via a fast house sale or short sale will enable a person to sell off the house in fairly short time and walk away debt free.
+Working with a real estate investor to sell the home via a fast house sale or short sale will enable a person to sell off the house in a fairly short time and walk away debt-free.